KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 Cybersyn".
 Now, I believe that Project Cybersyn wouldn't have worked as apparently it was supposed to run a full-simulation of the Chilean economy and also it was the 70's in Chile.
 One thing I do like though about this project was how the economy would still be planned and not fully automated as there was still human input, as in human monitoring.
 To not have the economy be fully-automated and to not have the use of "economic-automation" be painfully slow, we could use human monitoring of prices, suggested by the computers, to have the economy still be planned, and at least maintained by humans.
+Once, a review and possible changes to price-changes or price-info is concluded, prices are changed by the government and not the computers.

 ### Supply
 For this model to work, technology for tracking supply available would be needed.
 The supply tracked wouldn't have to be so specific, but the less